 In Slovenia, jurisdiction to decide on a proposal to issue a payment order is determined in the same way as with other actions; this means that jurisdiction ratione materiae for issuing a payment order is held by district courts (okrožna sodišča) as well as local courts (okrajna sodišča).
 Jurisdiction ratione materiae is determined with regard to the value of the dispute (or with regard to the nature of the case, e.g. in commercial cases).
 Local courts have jurisdiction to adjudicate in disputes on property claims when the value of the item in question does not exceed EUR 20 000.
-District courts have jurisdiction to adjudicate on cases relating to commercial law at the first instance.
+District courts have jurisdiction to adjudicate in disputes on property claims when the value of the item in question exceeds EUR 20 000.
+Only district courts have the jurisdiction to hear and adjudicate on cases relating to commercial law at the first instance.
 Commercial disputes are those in which one party in a civil case is a legal person (company, institution, collective).
 Commercial disputes also include cases in which one of the parties is the state or another self-governing local community, such as a municipality.
-Territorial jurisdiction stipulates that in an action filed against a natural or legal person, the action must be filed with the court covering the area in which the legal person has its registered office.
-If it is a case against a non-national natural or legal person, the court with general territorial jurisdiction is the court covering the area in which the natural person has residence in Slovenia or in which the legal person has its registered office.
+Territorial jurisdiction determines which of the courts with jurisdiction ratione materiae have jurisdiction to rule on a specific case.
+The general rule regarding territorial jurisdiction stipulates that in an action filed against a natural or legal person, the action must be filed with the court covering the area in which the defendant has permanent residence or in which the legal person has its registered office.
 If it is a case against a non-national natural or legal person has its branch office.
 Slovenian law also has a rule on special territorial jurisdiction, which is determined in relation to the subject of the dispute and parties thereto.

-For an enforcement procedure based on an authentic document in which payment orders are also issued, the Local Court of Ljubljana has exclusive jurisdiction.
+For an enforcement procedure based on an authentic document in which payment orders are also issued, the Local Court of Ljubljana has exclusive jurisdiction